ted-ross/transom/README.md

     ?       somenewfile.html

     # Last step!
 After this, the content is live
-    docs$ svn checkin -m "Here I make an account of what I changed"
+    docs$ svn commit -m "Here I make an account of what I changed"